-- On arrival at the testing venue you will be greeted by one of our testing team.
-They will give you a short registration form to complete.
+- Once you’ve entered the testing venue you will be greeted by one of our testing team.
+They will ask you to scan a QR code which will link you to a registration form to complete.
 All questions on the registration form are used for statistical information e.g. age, gender, country of birth etc.

-- You will be brought to our private testing area by a member of the team.
+- When your number is called – you will be brought to our private testing area by a member of the team.
 Before proceeding with the test, you will have a brief chat.
 The main purpose of the chat is for the tester to ensure that this is the right time and place for you to test, to make clear how test results will be communicated and to offer you any further information or support you might want.

 - Following this chat and if you would like to proceed with testing, you will sign a consent form which gives permission for the tester to perform the test.
 A small sample of blood is taken from a finger-prick – your result will be ready in 60 seconds.